Barbara Hutton: Alexis Mdivani

-Kurt Haugwitz-Reventlow
+Kurt Haugwitz-Hardenberg-Reventlow

-Count Kurt Haugwitz-Reventlow, with whom she had her only child, a son named Lance, was her second husband.
+Count Kurt von Haugwitz-Hardenberg-Reventlow, with whom she had her only child, a son named Lance, was her second husband.
 Reventlow dominated her through verbal and physical abuse, which escalated to a savage beating that left her hospitalized and put him in jail.
 He also persuaded her to give up her American citizenship, and to take his native Danish citizenship for tax purposes, which she did in December 1937 in a New York federal court.
 At this point she lapsed into drug abuse.
 Hutton then developed anorexia, which would plague her for the rest of her life and would leave her unable to have further children.
 Lance Reventlow, the son, became a race car driver and builder of his own well-respected sports car, the Scarab, in the golden age of American sports car racing.

 Hutton's divorce from Reventlow gave her custody of their son after a bitter court dispute.
 As her father had done, she left the raising of her child to a governess and private boarding schools.

 In 1938, Hutton had a brief affair with Howard Hughes in London at the Savoy Hotel, where Hughes spent several afternoons with Hutton.
 Hughes, at the time, was engaged to Katharine Hepburn and had come to London to meet with government officials and arrange permission to overfly Europe as part of a plan to circumnavigate the globe by air.
 Hutton later recalled that "he felt he must absolutely be in control of a situation."

 Hughes had met Hepburn on the set of one of Cary Grant's movies, while visiting with Grant.
 Howard Hughes and Cary Grant were close, long-time friends.